-From timber to pavement to lighting fixtures left over from the days when the piers were used for shipping, raw elements and existing structures are recycled and reinvented for today’s park.
-Even the dips and peaks of Pier 1 and the sound attenuating hills between Piers 3 and 4 are formed by salvaged material from the MTA’s East Side Access project.
+From timber to pavement to lighting fixtures left over from the days when the piers were used for shipping, raw elements and existing structures have been recycled and reinvented for today’s park.
+Even the dips and peaks of Pier 1 and the sound attenuating berms are formed by salvaged material.

 Park benches, as well as cladding for new park structures, site furnishings, and wooden decking will be constructed from old growth Longleaf Yellow Pine that has been salvaged from the careful deconstruction of the Cold Storage Buildings on the uplands of Pier 1.
 This wood is naturally rot resistant and extremely beautiful and will add a unique material character to the park.

 Where the selection of new wood for the park was necessitated, the choice was guided by a balanced understanding of each material’s durability, expense and level of sustainability.
 An example of this is the use of locally and sustainably harvested and manufactured rot-resistant black locust (robinia pseudoacacia) wood for park bollards and fence posts.

 Before the East River became a hub of industry, its shorelines were home to diverse plants, birds, and marine life.
 In our commitment to sustainability, we’ve rebuilt salt marshes and meadows that made up those habitats and we continue to plant native vegetation where it once grew naturally.

 Shoreline ecologies that used to exist on the site have been recreated within the Park and mimic conditions found naturally.
 Native vegetation, bird and marine habitats are located in a way that minimizes human impact on the new habitat and maximize their visibility within the Park.
 The most prominent of these ecological features can be found on Pier 1, Pier 2 and Pier 4, and Pier 6.